News

 John Hampden Grammar School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

-Our Designated Safeguarding Lead (DSL) is Mr Neil Hathaway, Deputy Headteacher, and the Safeguarding Governor is Mr Ian Stubbs.
+Our Designated Safeguarding Lead (DSL) is Mr Neil Hathaway, Deputy Headteacher, and the Safeguarding Governor is currently Ms Sylvia Tai while Mr Ian Stubbs is on sabbatical.

 Additional Safeguarding Leads in school are: